Gautam-IITM/Time_stamping/README.md

-# Time_stamping
-# Objective: It read the counter value from TIVA board, whenever an electrical pulse (Interrupt) fed to TIVA board
+# Time_stamping: Return the counter value for each interrupt